terhechte/appventure.me-codebase/_posts/2011-12-07-fast-nsdictionary-traversal-in-objective-c.markdown

 This is a tough problem.
 The [C preprocessor](http://gcc.gnu.org/onlinedocs/cpp/) is not turing complete and thus rather limited if you want to do more than replace code or conduct simple logical branching [^foot3].
 One could, of course, write a macro that spits out C code that does the nitty gritty.
 But that was not what I wanted.
 I wanted the end result to be unrolled 'objectForKey:' messages and not calls to a C function that iterates over a string or list.

 Even though the preprocessor doesn't allow us to iterate or loop over lists or strings, it does have support for variadic argument lists (__VA_ARGS__), and, through a neat little hack, allows to count the [number of items in such a variadic list](http://groups.google.com/group/comp.std.c/browse_thread/thread/77ee8c8f92e4a3fb/346fc464319b1ee5?pli=1).
-Given these constraints I had an idea on how solve the problem at hand:
+Given these constraints [I had this idea on how solve the problem at hand](https://gist.github.com/1444513).

 <script extsrc="https://gist.github.com/1444513.js?file=slow_kvo_dictionary_example2.m">//</script>